 Cost of Revenue.
-Our total cost of revenue consists of costs for: (i) raw materials, including sheet, coiled and specialty reflective aluminum; (ii) electrical components, including ballasts, power supplies, lamps and LED chips and components; (iii) (iii) wages and related personnel expenses, including stock-based compensation charges, for our fabricating, coating, assembly, logistics and project installation service organizations; (iv) manufacturing facilities, including depreciation on our manufacturing facilities and equipment, taxes, insurance and utilities; (v) warranty expenses; (vi) installation and integration; and (vii) shipping and handling; and (viii) materials for sales of solar PV systems through our engineered systems division, including solar panels, inverters and wiring.
+Our total cost of revenue consists of costs for: (i) raw materials, including sheet, coiled and specialty reflective aluminum; (ii) electrical components, including ballasts, power supplies, lamps and LED chips and components; (iii) (iii) wages and related personnel expenses, including stock-based compensation charges, for our fabricating, coating, assembly, logistics and project installation service organizations; (iv) manufacturing facilities, including depreciation on our manufacturing facilities and equipment, taxes, insurance and utilities; (v) warranty expenses; (vi) installation and integration; and (vii) shipping and handling.
 We also purchase many of our electrical components through forward purchase contracts.
-We buy most of our specialty reflective aluminum from a single supplier.
 We buy most of our LED chips from a single supplier, although we believe we could obtain sufficient quantities of these raw materials on a price and quality competitive basis from other suppliers if necessary.
 We use multiple suppliers for our electronic component purchases, including ballasts. drivers and lamps.
-For the first three months of fiscal 2015 and fiscal 2016, no supplier accounted for more than 10% of our total cost of revenue.
+For the first half of fiscal 2015 and fiscal 2016, no supplier accounted for more than 10% of our total cost of revenue.
 Our cost of revenue from OTA projects is recorded upon customer acceptance and acknowledgment that the system is operating as specified.
 Our production labor force is non-union and, as a result, our production labor costs have been relatively stable.
 During fiscal 2015, we reorganized our manufacturing production lines to increase our capacity to produce LED lighting products.
 Additionally, we continued to reduce product costs through a reduction in workforce and through negotiated material input price decreases with our vendors.
-During the fiscal 2015 second quarter, we recorded a non-cash impairment charge of \$12.1 million related to an assessment of the carrying cost of our long-term wireless control inventory and related development and intangible costs.
+During the fiscal 2015 second quarter, we recorded a non-cash impairment charge of \$12.1 million related to an assessment of the carrying cost of our longterm wireless control inventory and related development and intangible costs.
 The wireless controls inventory was deemed to be impaired based upon current market conditions, including a significant decline during the fiscal year in wireless controls unit volume sales, an increase in product sales in the commercial office and retail markets where the controls product offering is not saleable, limitations in alternative uses for the inventory and the increasing adoption of, and performance improvements in, LED lighting products.
-During our fiscal 2015 third quarter, we recorded a warranty charge of \$0.6 million related to a production defect in one of our products.
-We believe that we fully corrected such defect and we do not anticipate experiencing a similar level of warranty charges in future periods with respect to such defect.
-During fiscal 2016, we expect to generate efficiencies and cost decreases from our lean manufacturing initiatives that began during fiscal 2014 and our focus on reducing component product costs through strategic sourcing begun during fiscal 2015.
+During fiscal 2016, we expect to generate efficiencies and cost decreases from our lean manufacturing initiatives that began during fiscal 2014 and from our focus on reducing component product costs through strategic sourcing began during fiscal 2015.